Rehaniqbal19/InventoryApp/README.md

 ## Conclusion

-This project shows how quickly an inventory tracking solution can be delivered using the Microsoft Power Platform, without traditional custom development.
-The same pattern can be extended to support more advanced features such as role-based security, multiple warehouses, barcode scanning, and integration with reporting tools like Power BI.
+This project shows on a basic level how quickly an inventory tracking solution can be delivered using the Microsoft Power Platform, without traditional custom development.